WebDevEtc/BlogEtc/README.md

   Please see [our Captcha docs](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#captcha) for  more details.

-## TODO

-This is a list of features or things that I want to eventually get round to adding

-- Better UI for uploading images/viewing uploaded images
-- Link uploaded images to blog post.
-At the moment they are not related.
-- Allow users to remove a featured image from a blog post.
-- Option to use HTMLPurifier to sanatise output.
-- Better options for assigning post authors (currently it just assigns the currently logged in user).
-However, if site has 10,000+ users do we really want an UI interface for this?
-The alternative is to add something like a a is_admin field to the `users` table and only show admin users.
-- Possibly add tags (we already have categories) but I am not sure how useful they really are, given that we already have categories.
-- Pagination for comments on view single post?
-At the moment we limit it to a high number (default in config is 5000).
-- RSS feed: shows from full (stripped tags) ->html of blog post (although has a setTextLimit() on it) - need to trim this, and if it uses custom view files then it should render that (without html).
-- Email notification to admin when new comment is added
-- RSS to use generate_introduction() for its contents.

-## Recent changes:

-1) Added full text search and search views.
-You have to enable it in the config file (see latest config file)
-2) Need more than the 3 default image sizes?
-Add more in the config/blogetc.php file, add the database column for it and it'll work!

-## Having problems, something is not working?

-*Image upload errors?*

-Try adding this to config/app.php:

-    'Image' => Intervention\Image\Facades\Image::class

-- Also make sure that /tmp is writable.
-If you have open_basedir enabled, be sure to add :/tmp to its value.
-- Ensure that /public/blog_images (or whatever directory you set it to in the config) is writable by the server
-- You might need to set a higher memory limit, or upload smaller image files.
-This will depend on your server.
-I've used it to upload huge (10mb+) jpg images without problem, once the server was set up correctly to handle larger file uploads.

-## Version History

-- 7.1.4                 - updates fulltext search package which solves the search issue
-- 7.1.2                 - shows categories on blog home page - minor fix (if you upgrade try to re-publish view files)
-- 7.1.1                 - minor fix and some admin panel text changes
-- 7.1.0                 - Adds support for custom user model (if you upgrade, try to publish new config)
-- 7.0.2                 - Bug fix for listing posts and search page
-- 7.0.1                 - made compatible with Laravel 6.x & 7.x (via vhessam/laravel-blogger)
-- 3.1                   - minor fixes
-- 3.0.3                 - fixed RSS feed cache issue
-- 3.0.2                 - fixed default medium image size (changed to 600x400)
-- 3.0.1                 - replaced all short tags (<?) with full opening ones (<?php)
-- 3.0                   - Added separate functionality for uploading images (and save some meta data in db)
-- 2.1                   - added 'short_description' to db + form, and BlogEtcPost::generate_introduction() method will try and use this to generate intro text.
-- 2.0                   - added full text search (enable it via the config file - it is disabled by default).
-- 1.2                   - added WYSIWYG, few smaller changes
-- 1.1.1                 - added basic captcha
-- 1.0.5                 - composer.json changes.
-- 1.0                   - First release
-- 0.3                   - Small changes, packagist settings.
-- 0.1                   - Initial release

 ## Issues, support, bug reports, security issues

 Please contact me on the contact from on [WebDev Etc](https://webdevetc.com/) or on [twitter](https://twitter.com/web_dev_etc/) and I'll get back to you asap.